 digital_write(pin, False)

 Once this part has been implemented, run your script to ensure that there are no syntax errors.
-Then, do some testing/manipulation of your input device, specifically trying to make the reading higher than the threshold, and observe the corresponding changes in output printed to the console (using the print function to indicate when the threshold has been exceeded).
+Then, do some testing/manipulation of your input device, specifically trying to make the reading higher than the threshold, and observe the corresponding changes on the output device.

 2.4 Button-dependant alarm loop